 Technical Analysis vs. Fundamental Analysis

 Fundamental analysis is another school of thought you may encounter when evaluating stocks.
-This strategy is a bit in opposition to technical analysis.
-For technical analysts, price is king.
-That’s why technical analysts are always looking at price and always looking for price patterns then can take advantage.
+This strategy is quite distinct from technical analysis.
+For technical analysts, price movements are paramount.
+That’s why technical analysts are always looking at price, and always looking for price patterns that can indicate which positions to take.

 The fundamental analysis school of thought takes a deeper dive into a stock’s intrinsic value by looking at factors such as the underlying company’s financial statements, its assets and liabilities, how the company is governed, and the overall market and economy.